-Thus far, we have described guidelines that are read-only.
-In addition, the WCM enables users to quickly record well child patient education services including topics discussed, service time, level of understanding and patient education provider.
+Thus far, the guidelines discussed have been read-only.
+In addition, the WCM enables you to quickly record well child patient education services including topics discussed, service time, level of understanding and patient education provider.
 This information can be viewed/updated in the EHR's traditional patient education component.